anshulshah96/CrowdBank/README.md

 The digitalisation of ownership proof in near future is inevitable and our system will leverage it as an government infrastructure.
 We propose a system of Peer to Peer loan backed by digital Mortgages.
 Our system is built on existing Ethereum currency ETH.

+Major benefits of using this decentralised system:
+1. No transaction limit.
+2. Individual's freedom to choose the risk associated.
+3. Reduction of Total Risk: Losses/Gains are randomly distributed and does not depend on one singular decisions.
+4. Open verifiability of the history associated (successful/failed loans) with a borrowers's account.

 System Architecture
 ===========================